nealey/homepage/content/star-track/bond/02-from-russia-with-love.md

 Overall, this is still stands up as a pretty good Bond movie.

 Hey do you think it's interesting that when we go back to Venice in a few decades in Casino Royale, we come back around to the theme of the Bond girl as a potential villian who might betray James Bum?
 Makes you go hmmmm.....

+# Ginnie

+{{< ratings "ginnie" >}}

+I liked the watch-strangling-floss and knife boots.
+There was no point to the hidden gadgets - sorry, Q. The Bond girl was a spy, too, and had a somewhat interesting life outside of James Bum, but she folded like an omelette.
+The belly dancer was cool, I didn't like the fish fight.